LIVE SESSION

 The goal has always been to foster a highly productive workforce, but the methods and tools required to achieve it have changed

 Aside from inflation, few topics today generate as much digital ink as employee monitoring.
-The business press, and even some mainstream news outlets, have been filled with articles expressing concerns on the topic — that it's intrusive, it's a form of spying, it undermines trust and damages morale.
+The business press, and even some mainstream news outlets, are filled with articles expressing concerns on the topic — that it's intrusive, it's a form of spying, it undermines trust and it damages morale.
 When monitoring software takes the form of surveillance, these concerns are valid.
 But they’re a distraction from the real purpose and benefit of tools that provide greater visibility into our modern digital work environment: tools that support a culture and environment where employees thrive and deliver their best work.
 By focusing on what we want to achieve we can use workforce analytics as a powerful solution to engage and empower our teams, rather than control and micromanage them.

 Workplace surveillance is counterproductive